Local Differential Privacy for Regret Minimization in Reinforcement Learning: Regret Upper Bound (Proof of Thm. )

 In addition, because \algo has only access to the privatized data, that is to say it only uses the output of $\mathcal{M}(\{(s_{k,h},a_{k,h},r_{k,h})_{h\leq H}\})$ for each episode $k$, the LDP constraint is satsified as long as the privacy mechanism $\mathcal{M}$ satisfies Def.~\ref{def:RL-LDP}.

 \paragraph{Note:} the proof of this regret upper-bound relies on concentration inequalities more generally used in the average reward regret minimization setting.
-That is to say, we directly study the error between the estimated model and the true model, \ie $|\wt{r}_{k} - r|$ and $||\wt{p}_{k}(.\mid s,a) - p(.\mid s,a)||_{1}$ for each $s,a$.
+Stated otherwise, we directly study the error between the estimated model and the true model, \ie $|\wt{r}_{k} - r|$ and $||\wt{p}_{k}(.\mid s,a) - p(.\mid s,a)||_{1}$ for each $s,a$.
 In the non-private setting, it is possible to get a more refined regret using more precise concentration inequalities, mainly Bernstein inequality and other tools introduced in~\citep{azar2017minimax}.
 However, in the private setting, using such results only leads to a gain in lower order terms and terms independent of $\varepsilon$ while the technical derivations are much more intricate.